algovista-collab/Deep-Learning-Specialization/Machine_Learning_Strategy/Concepts.md

 * **Use Case:** Excellent for Speech Recognition and Machine Translation; less effective for tasks where the pipeline can be broken into clearer, smaller sub-tasks with limited data.

 ---
-Would you like me to create a template for the Error Analysis table mentioned in section 4?```